|

 more and more to life.
 This next step is when it really takes shape.

-Dave places the 5 staves on a mold and sets a piece of contrasting trim
+on a mold and sets a piece of contrasting trim between each piece.

-is completed.
+completed.
 He then braces the joints on the inside, cleaning up the

 glue so it looks as neat and tidy on the inside as it does on the outside.

-Tommy, in the meantime, is putting together necks, pre-sanding the neck
+Tommy, in the meantime, is putting together necks, pre-sanding the

-the tuning pins.
+hold the tuning pins.

 Another step in the process is making the sound boards.

-Boy what a job that is.
+Boy, what a job that is.
 Starting with a piece of wood that you could

-just as well throw into a fireplace, Dave slices it thinly like a hunk
+just as well throw into a fireplace, Dave slices it thinly like a

-are anywhere from 8-16 inches wide, 4-8 inches tall and 1/2 inch thick
+pieces of wood are anywhere from 8-16 inches wide, 4-8 inches

-onto a rack in the drying box to get the moisture down to 7-8%.
-This
+glue dries, he puts them onto a rack in the drying box to get the moisture

-helps the instrument survive in lower humidity climates (however we
+down to 7-8%.
+This helps the instrument survive in lower humidity climates.

-and sunny windows).
+air conditioners and sunny windows.

 The soundboard then gets glued onto the box and the rest of the trim

-taking hold. (see photos below)
+instrument taking hold.
+(See photos below.)

-the neck and pillar which is forever being pulled by the tension of
+of the neck and pillar which is forever being pulled by the tension

-the strings.
+of the strings.

 When all this is done, Tommy